SemyonDragunov/sl7_payment/README.md

 System for conducting and managing payments.
 You can connect different payment methods.
 Integrated with Drupal Commerce.

+* Dedicated page for payment
 * Connection of different payment methods
 * The hook system
-* Ajax form for payment in its modules
+* Ajax form for payment in own modules
 * Track all payments
 * User account
 * Manual payment management